lelit/pglast/docs/ast.rst

 __ https://github.com/pganalyze/libpg_query/blob/7eb584d/src/postgres/include/nodes

-The :class:`pglast.ast.Node` (not to be confused with :class:`pglast.node.Node` which is just a *readonly* generic wrapper) is an abstract class that implements the common behaviour of all the concrete classes.
+The :class:`pglast.ast.Node` is an abstract class that implements the common behaviour of all the concrete classes.
 In particular any node can be :meth:`compared <pglast.ast.Node.__eq__>` with another instance, is able to :meth:`serialize <pglast.ast.Node.__call__>` itself and can be :meth:`altered <pglast.ast.Node.__setattr__>`.